======================================================================

 Ching'.

-The written style is laconic, and has few grammatical particles.
-While
+places."
+The written style is laconic, with few grammatical particles.

 strategies: short, declarative statements, and intentional